 - Rehabilitation and new lighting solutions for the historic Downtown water tower, which will make one of the City’s most iconic landmarks look amazing year-round

 - Transportation and utility infrastructure improvements for the northeast part of downtown, including planning and design of a future parking garage

 The General Fund, which pays for core services like Police, Fire, Library, Transportation and Parks, is funded through sales taxes, property taxes and other fees and services.
 The charts below show where the money comes from for the General Fund, and where it is spent.

 That’s it for Chapter 1 of the budget story.
-In future FY20 budget blog posts, we’ll dig deeper into transportation funding, the tax rate proposal, economic development and our expanded tourism program.
+In future FY20 budget blog posts, we’ll dig deeper into transportation funding and the tax rate proposal.
 We hope you’ll follow along, as we tell the story of a city focused on delivering needed services in a fiscally responsible way with a sharp eye on the future.